-Simply, the dash one amendment would modify the state's Port Planning and Marketing Fund, under ORS 285A.657 by eliminating the \$50,000 maximum grant and would permit Business Oregon to establish the maximum grant amount by rule instead.
+Simply, the bill would modify the state's Port Planning and Marketing Fund, under ORS 285A.657 by eliminating the \$50,000 maximum grant and would permit Business Oregon to establish the maximum grant amount by rule instead.

 Thank you for your consideration.